MNP LLP

 MNP (previously known as Meyers Norris Penny) is one of the largest full-service chartered professional accountancy and business advisory firms in Canada.
 MNP's head office is in Calgary, Alberta, and has offices from Vancouver Island to St. John's.
-MNP's 117 offices span across 9 out of 13 of the provinces and territories of Canada, as it does not have locations in Prince Edward Island, Yukon, Northwest Territories, and Nunavut.
-With almost 8,000 employees, MNP is one of the largest professional service firms in Canada.
+MNP's 127 offices span across all 10 provinces, but it does not have locations in the territories of Yukon, Northwest Territories, and Nunavut.
+With 8,000+ employees, MNP is the third largest professional service firms in Canada by headcount.

 History

 Early history

 The roots of MNP LLP date back to 1945, when Winnipeg-based Laird, Sprague & Co opened an office in Brandon, Manitoba.
 The Brandon office became independent in 1957 when the balance of Laird, Sprague joined Montreal's McDonald Currie & Co. (later merging with what is now known as PwC).
 Ron Meyers acquired full ownership of the Brandon office in 1958, and renamed the firm Meyers Dickens Norris Penny & Co.
 (MDNP) in 1969.